JeromeDemesillo/jeromedemesillo.github.io/essays/ReflectOnAI.md

 2. Practice WODs
 </h1>

 This is generally the same as what I said before, but if there were no video to help me, I did have the help with ChatGPT to tell me what steps I needed to do.
-Since this class was ASYNC online, and I am generally new to typescript and such, I would often ask the steps on how to complete the WOD.
-If it came down to it, I would ask ChatGPT to help me implement something if I didn't know how to, but generally from what I remember, the WODs were more on the simplier side since I remember working on recreating stuff like IslandSnow.
+For example "based off this (copy paste assignment prompt) without telling me the answer directly, give me the steps to complete this."

 <h1>
 3. In-Class WODs